hexus/pragma/README.md

 # Pragma

-Declarative form builder and processor.
+Declarative form builder and state processor.

-> :warning: This library is in early development.
+> :warning: This library is in **early development**.

 ## Dependencies